-accordance with this requirement and as a result of the Receiving Water Condition Assessment and Receiving Waters Prioritization effort, completed in 2022, the City has selected Fairweather Creek for SMAP development and will prioritize water quality and flow control measures within this basin.
+In accordance with this requirement and as a result of the Receiving Water Condition Assessment and Receiving Waters Prioritization effort, completed in 2022, the City has selected Fairweather Creek for SMAP development and will prioritize water quality and flow control within measures this basin.
 S5.C.1.(d).